Get

 Cat Ownership in India

 In 2023, an estimated 2.44 million cats lived in homes in India2.
 This number has doubled in the last decade, up from 1.21 million in 2014.
-The data speaks for itself: Cat ownership is becoming increasingly popular in the country.
+The data speaks for itself: Cat ownership is becoming increasingly popular nationwide.
 Many of these cats may have been adopted during the COVID-19 pandemic, as pet adoption rates experienced an international surge because people were confined to their homes and needed companions.
-A large number of those pets were unfortunately rehomed once normal life resumed, but cat ownership is still on the rise, even after accounting for the loss.
+Many of those pets were unfortunately rehomed once normal life resumed, but cat ownership is still on the rise, even after accounting for the loss.

 The 8 Most Popular Cat Breeds in India